Reduced Density Matrices Through Machine Learning

+\emph{HF Allowing Translational Breaking} Finally, we benchmark both NNs for HF calculations that allow any kind of translation breaking that is compatible with the momentum meshes.
+We focus on the Hubbard model on a 2D square lattice \cite{1963RSPSA.276..238H, 1964RSPSA.277..237H} with onsite $U$ and hopping $t=1$.
+We consider the half filling and assume that a spin $U(1)$ is conserved.
+Then, the 1-RDM that serves as the order parameters is spin-resolved: $[O_\sigma]_{\bsl k\bsl k'} = \langle c^{\dagger}_{\bsl k'\sigma} c_{\bsl k\sigma}\rangle, \quad \sigma\in\{\uparrow,\downarrow\}$.
+We perform zero-total-spin HF calculations for $L=8,10,\dots,20$ and $U=1,2,3$, allowing all translation breaking that is compatible with the momentum mesh.
+The lowest-energy converged $[O_\sigma]_{\bsl k\bsl k'} $ are not zero only when $\bsl{k}'-\bsl{k}$ is $(\pi,\pi)$ and $(0,0)$, which is consistent with the $(\pi,\pi)$-antiferromagnetism at half filling \cite{PhysRevLett.62.591}.
 We train both a self-attention NN and a SIREN.
 The self-attention NN was trained on $L=8$ and $L=10$ for $U=1$ only (due to limited training data), and tested on $L=12, \dots 30$.
 The SIRENs were trained on $L=8$ for $U=1,2,3$, and tested on $L=10, \dots 30$.
-For the tests, we again compute the percent reduction in the number of HF iterations using the predicted final 1-RDM as the initial guess versus using a random initial 1-RDM. \cref{fig:hubbard_reduction} shows the percent reduction plotted as a function of $L$.
-Particularly, for the case where $U=2$, it takes an average of 41.53 HF iterations to converge for $L=30$ using a random initial 1-RDM.
-However, when using the predicted final 1-RDM from SIRENs trained on $L=8$, it takes only $3$ iterations to converge, which implies a $92.78\%$ reduction in the number of HF iterations.
-Similarly, for $U=1$ the percent reduction is $79.89\%$ for $L=30$ using a self-attention NN trained on $L=8, 10$ and $79.25\%$ when using SIRENs trained only on $L=8$, while for $U=3$ we obtain an $83.24\%$ reduction in the number of iterations using SIRENs (also trained on $L=8$ only).
-This dramatic reduction verifies the efficiency of our NNs (more details in \cref{app:hubbard}s).
+For evaluation, we again compute the percent reduction in the number of HF iterations using the predicted final 1-RDM as the initial guess versus using a random initial 1-RDM, and observe a dramatic reduction $(73.27\%$---$92.78\%)$ at larger sizes ($\ie,\, L\geq18$). \cref{fig:hubbard_reduction} shows the percent reduction plotted as a function of $L$ for different values of $U$.